Karuta & Hyakunin Isshu

 However, it is a feature of this game.

-They are usually about lessons from dictionaries/textbooks of animals, dinosaurs, or good manners in society – it is an example if the reader says Do not blame your friend!
+They are usually about lessons from dictionaries/textbooks for animals, dinosaurs, or good manners in society – it is an example if the reader says Do not blame your friend!
 Then, the players search for a suitable picture card with the first letter D.

 Fun fact of the Hyakunin Isshu